 Use Bokashi to Make Food Completely Unappealing

 If you use Bokashi to deal with your kitchen waste, you are familiar with the odor fermented kitchen waste has.
 It turns out that even the hungriest rat steers clear of Bokashi fermented food waste.
 Throw your food waste into the Bokashi bucket, layer with the Bokashi bran, let it sit for two weeks, and then add the contents to your compost pile.
 It breaks down quickly, and rats won't even consider touching the stuff.

 Keep the Contents Moist

-One of the two things rats are looking for when they invade your compost is shelter.
+One of the two things rats are looking for when they invade your compost is a shelter.
 A dried-out compost pile not only is inefficient in terms of making compost, but it's a haven for rats.
 Just think: It's a dry, warm, insulated place to sleep that might have a few tasty morsels to snack on.
 If you make sure your compost pile is always moist throughout—not wet, which results in anaerobic conditions and unpleasant odors—it won't be a place rats will be interested in making their own.
 By turning the pile regularly and giving it a bit of water during dry spells, you can make it much less hospitable to rodents.

 Plant Mint Nearby

 This is one of those tips that seems to work for some people and not for others, but it's worth a try.
 Mice and rats are reputed to hate the scent of mint, so if you plant a few mint plants close to your compost pile, it may be enough to deter the little pests.
 However, if you have a very large or very hungry rat population in your area, it's unlikely that a little mint will deter them.